Will a wild mother cat abandon her kittens if handled by humans?

 she can do it anywhere but she would probably prefer to do it on a chair or something soft If they are just born, she will feed them where she gave birth or where she moved the if she moved them, because she will give them milk.
 If they are growing up she will hunt or otherwise bring food to them.… The mother cat will feed her kittens with the milk from her body or the dairy milk that we humans use if the mother cat ran away or recently passed away.
 (MORE)

 Yes, usually.
 They will lick off the scent and protect them, but it's not good to touch them in the first place unless they live in your house.

 Euthanise it.
 How rude.
 Pet stores have replacement milk available.
 Baby formula will probably keep it alive and growing until it is big enough for solid food.
 Slightly warm it and use an eye dropper or syringe to feed it every couple of hours.
-If it is very small, you have to stimulate it to go to the bathroom also.
+If it is very small, you have to stimulate it to go t…o the bathroom also.
 Use a warm cloth and wipe it's bottom with it.
 (MORE)

 That depends on what you want to do with them.
 You can either have them put down by your local vet or bring them up yourself.
-It is a lot of work, but totally worth it, I can assure you (our cat had kittens two times and we brought them up all by ourselves, she is a selfish b*tch, wouldn't feed them or anything).
+It is a lot of work, but totally worth it, I can assure you (our cat had kittens two times and we brought them up all by ourselves, she is a selfish b*tch, wouldn't feed them… or anything).
+(MORE)